lhmngwy/KP-Liberation-APR-LH/README.md

 # KP Liberation APR LH
 This is my customised fork of Apricot_ale's fork of KP Liberation.
 It was created for my brother and I to play.
 The changes improve co-op for low player counts, as well as creating a more dynamic battlefield.
+I've generally improved, fixed or reworked most aspects of the mission.

+The mission is configured to run on my 13th gen Intel i5 dedicated server.
+If you want to run the mission locally or on less powerful hardware, I recommend reducing the "Maximum amount of AI units" mission parameter.

 [![license](https://img.shields.io/github/license/KillahPotatoes/KP-Liberation.svg)](https://github.com/KillahPotatoes/KP-Liberation/blob/master/LICENSE.md)

 Apricot_ale's fork is a uniquely modified version of [KP Liberation](https://github.com/KillahPotatoes/KP-Liberation), incorporating several pull requests (PRs) that have previously been submitted.

-I've improved or reworked most aspects of the mission.
-My customisations include:
+My changes include:

 - Updated vanilla presets, factions have access to all guns.
 Uniforms and vehicles are still faction restricted.
 - Enemies will be more spread out around a sector with less predictability.